Sinac0de/Sinac0de/README.md

 ## 🚀 About Me

 🎓 I am Sina Moradian , a **Junior Front End Web Developer**.
+I'm currently learning ReactJs.
- I am also Pursuing my Bachelor in **Computer Software Engineering** and will graduate in mid-2025.
+ <br> I am also Pursuing my Bachelor in **Computer Software Engineering** and will graduate in mid-2025.

 👨‍💻 I enjoy programming and creating complicated and eye-catching things.
 I love teamwork and enjoy solving problems and challenging myself.